The aim of our CPD accredited training is to understand hoarding and how to apply a variety of tools & techniques to support those affected.

 About this event

 Each hoarding case is unique and the support that can be provided will be bespoke to the challenges of an individual situation.
-You will learn more about this, along with the complexities of hoarding, during these sessions.
+You will learn more about this, along with the complexities of hoarding, during this training.

 Session 1 – Understanding hoarding